wanghh2000/MobileFaceNet-Keras/README.md

 (4) PS: The OpenCV ops in Python run really slow and all the operations above have a quite similar code implementation in C++.
 Thus it is recommended to use C++ for prerocessing the image dataset.

 ## 2. Training Strategy
-The GPU memory is not enough for mini-batch size 512 for training on a Nvidia 2080 Ti, thus I have to downsize it to 256.
+The GPU memory is not enough for mini-batch size 512 (as did in the original paper) for training on a Nvidia 2080 Ti, thus I have to downsize it to 128 to fit in the memory.

 ## 3. Improvement for training step in progress.